urosengineer/spring-boot-backend-portfolio/README.md

 # spring-boot-backend-portfolio

-This codebase is curated and maintained by Urke, a backend engineer specializing in enterprise Java/Spring Boot solutions.
+This codebase is curated and maintained by Uros, a backend engineer specializing in enterprise Java/Spring Boot solutions.
 It demonstrates best practices in modern backend architecture, API design, and production-quality engineering.

 This repository demonstrates an extensible, production-grade backend platform tailored for newsrooms, broadcast, and automation use cases.
 It showcases how to architect, document, and secure a modern Java backend following best enterprise practices.